 Wenliang (Kevin) Du, PhD, is the Laura J. and L. Douglas Meredith Professor of Teaching Excellence at Syracuse University.
 He received his bachelor's degree from the University of Science and Technology of China in 1993.
 After getting a Master's degree from Florida International University, he attended Purdue University from 1996 to 2001, and received his PhD degree in computer science.
 He became an assistant professor at Syracuse University after the graduation.
 He is currently a full professor in the Department of Electrical Engineering and Computer Science.

 Professor Du works in the area of computer and network security, with specific interests in system security.
 He has published over 100 technical papers.
-As of July 2019, his research work has been cited for over 14,500 times (based on Google Scholar).
-He is a recipient of the ACM CCS Test-of-Time Award in 2013 due to the impact of one of his papers published in 2003.
-His current research focuses on smartphone security.
-He has identified a number of security problems in the design and implementation of the Android operating system.
-He also developed novel mechanisms to enhance the system security of smartphones.
+As of May 2022, his research work has been cited for over 16,600 times (based on Google Scholar).
+He received the 2013 ACM CCS Test-of-Time Award and the 2021 ACSAC Test-of-Time Award.

 4-206 CST Building